Nepal-Visa-Informatio-Tourist-Visa-Requirements-Fees-Process

 How to Extend a Nepal Tourist Visa

-If you wish to extend your stay or visit more places, it’s possible to extend your visa at immigration offices in Kathmandu or Pokhara.
-The minimum extension period is 15 days.
-Be mindful that overstaying or exceeding the extension limit may lead to fines or legal issues.
-The total duration allowed on a tourist visa (including extensions) is up to 150 days within a calendar year.
+Be aware that overstaying or exceeding the extension limit may result in fines or legal issues.
+The total duration permitted on a tourist visa, including extensions, is up to 150 days within a calendar year.
 Always extend your visa before it expires to avoid complications.

 Reasons Your Nepal Visa May Be Denied